Rcpp11/Rcpp11/README.md

 Installation
 ============

 To install `Rcpp11` from github, you first need to get a compiler that supports `C++11`.
+- You should be fine with current releases of your linux distribution.
-This is trivial on recent version of OSX.
+- This is trivial on recent version of OSX.
 You can just use clang.

 I have this on my `~/.R/Makevars` file:

 ```
 CC=clang